Sly-Perez/2chan-like-app-API-JWT/README.md

 /users/login

 - **Requirements**:
-    - Build a JSON body with the mandatory data to log in: username, email.
+    - Build a JSON body with the mandatory data to log in: email/username, password. <br>
+    *[You can send either the email or username of the user in the request body.
+In any case, the field must be called "emailOrUsername"]*<br>
     - Send the JSON body directly as a JSON object to the endpoint. <br>

 **Example :**
 ```
 {
-    "email": "test1@example.ca",
+    "emailOrUsername": "test1@example.ca",
     "password": "test1pass"
 }
 ```